attester/attester/README.md

     - 'test/example/*.js'
    excludes:
     - 'test/example/*.conf.js'
+   browserExcludes: # Allows to specify some exclusion patterns specific to each browser
+    PhantomJS: # Each browser listed in browserExcludes must exactly match the name of a browser in the browsers section
+     - 'test/example/notWorkingInPhantomJS/*.js'
   ui: 'bdd' # User-interface (bdd|tdd|exports).
 Defaults to bdd
   ignoreLeaks: false # Optional to ignore global variable leaks
   globals: # Optional, allow the given list of global [names]